-The first of two semi-annual utility invoices from the City for 2019 will be mailed to UA households by the end of January.
-These invoices include the Solid Waste fee,…
+The second of this year’s semi-annual utility invoices from the City for 2019 will be mailed to UA households by the end of June.
+These invoices include the Solid Waste…

 Included within the City’s 2019-2020 budget document are 5% increases in the water and sewer surcharges that are added onto property owners’ water bills from Columbus.
 These increases will bring…